 Start molding it and work your way around, shaping and smoothing as you go.
 You can keep wetting the cement or your hands as you are sculpting, and also add cement to any areas that it may need to be built up.

-Be careful not to let the cement touch the edge of the container or strainer or it will cause a bumpand even more importantly, if the cement pushes against the strainer, it can cause it to crack, so keep the cement free and clear of everything except the balloon.
+Be careful not to let the cement touch the edge of the container or strainer.
+Doing so will cause a bump and even more importantly, if the cement pushes against the strainer, it can cause it to crack.
+So keep the cement free and clear of everything except the balloon.
 The second side will be easier, so don’t worry about trying to get the first side fully covered, a third will be good.